makyo/makyo.ink/content/workshops/ocww/22/packet.md

 > ### About me
 >
 > I'm Madison Scott-Clary (she/her), and I've been chilling in the furry writing community for a decade or so now.
 I was editor-in-chief of \[adjective\]\[species\], an online magazine exploring the social and demographic aspects of the furry subculture, and editor-in-chief of Hybrid Ink, a small publishing house focused on thoughtful LGBTQ+ writing.
 I am the author of the Post-Self cycle, the Sawtooth anthologies, and three other books, and have edited or helped edit the short story anthologies *Arcana --- A Tarot Anthology*, *When the World Was Young: a Prehistoric Anthology*, and *Clade*, an anthology of stories set in the Post-Self universe.
 I am currently studying for my MFA in creative writing at Cornell College, and this workshop is being held as part of that degree program.

+The four applications were all quite good, and the only reason I had settled on the number three was due to time limits.
+The fourth applicant withdrew their application due to time constraints, so I essentially wound up accepting everyone who applied.
+I'm thankful that the quality was so high.

+Unfortunately, due to the fact that time zones started clashing with schedules (we had one attendee from Australia), the Friday session was canceled and the interactive portions of the workshop were reduced to the two at-con sessions.
+This was addressed by setting up a Telegram group chat for the attendees and providing them with a video introduction of what would have been my first session's content in lieu, which is provided below.

 ## Lead up to First session